Introduction

 Disadvantages:

-- Self-Employment Taxes: Owners of limited liability companies may encounter higher tax obligations due to self-employment taxes on profits.
+- Higher taxes: Owners of limited liability companies may encounter higher tax obligations due to self-employment taxes on profits.
 This can substantially impact net income, particularly for smaller enterprises.
-In fact, 40% of limited liability companies generate less than $50,000 in annual revenue, highlighting the financial challenges some of these entities face.
+In fact, many owners report lower take-home pay, highlighting the financial challenges some of these entities face.

-- Formation Costs: While the process of forming an LLC is generally straightforward, there are associated costs, including state registration fees and potential legal expenses.
+- Formation costs: While the process of forming an LLC is straightforward, there are associated costs, including state registration fees and potential legal expenses.
 These costs can vary significantly by state, ranging from $50 to $500.

 - Limited Life: In certain states, an LLC may dissolve upon the death or withdrawal of a member unless the operating agreement specifies otherwise.
 This can introduce uncertainty regarding operational continuity.